paketo-buildpacks/liberty/README.md

-# `gcr.io/paketo-buildpacks/open-liberty`
+# `gcr.io/paketo-buildpacks/liberty`

-The Paketo Open Liberty Buildpack is a Cloud Native Buildpack that contributes Open Liberty for Java EE support.
+The Paketo Open Buildpack is a Cloud Native Buildpack that contributes Open Liberty or WebSphere Liberty for Java EE support.

 ## Behavior